 One of Sri Lanka’s East Coast beaches

 Why haven’t the crowds found the east yet?
-Since the east has for decades and for hundreds of years been isolated from the rest of the island.
+Since the area has been isolated from the rest of the island – for decades, for hundreds of years .

 First there was no proper road and then the long civil war that hit the east very hard.
 And there was the 2004 tsunami that destroyed what was left.
 So Sri Lanka’s East Coast has suffered a lot and for long time periods.

 But now Sri Lanka’s east is developing again.
 New hotels and resorts are built on the sandy coastline and locals that left abroad now return home and invest their money.

 And the young look positively into the future.
 Sri Lanka’s East Coast welcomes tourists with excitement.